TwinklyStar/musrSim-jp/WeeklyPlan.md

 ## 10.1-10.13
 ### Meng
 - [ ] Compare the polarization measurement of corner structure and classic structure
-- [ ] Figure out the plan for hardware stage
+- [x] Figure out the plan for hardware stage

 ### Xin tong & Si yuan
-- [ ] Further search of the parallel detector
+- [x] Further search of the parallel detector
-- [ ] Position reconstruction
+- [x] Position reconstruction

 ### Fang yuan
+- [x] Study the effect of absorber thickness to 4-corner detector's polarization detecting sensitivity
+- [x] Optimize the coincidence detector (detect muon using det_edep)

+## 10.14-10.20
+### Meng
+- [ ] Add cosmic muon polarization distribution and angular distribution

+### Xin tong
+- [ ] Complete the position recostruction without shell
+- [ ] Evaluate the influence of shell on e+ reconstruction

+### Fang yuan
 - [ ] Study the effect of absorber thickness to 4-corner detector's polarization detecting sensitivity
+- [ ] Figure out the best absorber thickness

+### Si yuan
-- [ ] Optimize the coincidence detector (detect muon using det_edep)
+- [ ] Study the angular distribution with regard to absorber thickness
+- [ ] Help Xintong to build position reconstruction

 ## Future work reminder
 - [ ] Create a process that convert surface muon into thermal muon